AthenZ/athenz/ui/docs/zms-api.md

             "name": "org",
             "type": "ResourceName",
             "optional": true,
-            "comment": "a reference to an Organization. (i.e. org:media)" },
+            "comment": "a reference to an audit organization defined in athenz" },
         {
             "name": "enabled",